 Bob Browaeys, who was the coach of Belgium youth teams at every level was tasked to put on a Sablon’s blueprint document which would challenge the “lack of unified vision on youth” football at that point.
 This document led to over 30 Belgian federation coaches meeting to discuss the radical change in the approach of football in the county.

 One of their findings was that there was far too much emphasis on winning and not enough on development.
-This led to youth football revolution in Belgium.
+This led to the youth football revolution in Belgium.
 Football clubs got boosted financially which directly influenced their scouting network within the country.
 This was how Axel got the opportunity when scouts picked him up to play for his hometown club, Standard Liège.

-Unlike many footballers who started their youth career early (between age 6 to 8), Axel became a youth club newcomer at a relatively old age (age 15.
-There was a meteoric rise to his growth and his ambitions of joining the club’s senior team wasn’t just a passing fancy.
+Unlike many footballers who started their youth career early (between age 6 to 8), Axel became a youth club newcomer at a relatively old age (age 15).
+There was a meteoric rise to his growth and his ambitions of joining the club’s senior team weren’t just a passing fancy.
 Back then, he was the best at guiding the ball and protecting defenders.
 When interviewed about this quality, he said;

 I was always like that, guiding the ball ever since I was a kid — I love to hold the ball and shield it. it’s one of my strong sides — knowing how to use my body was always my style.

 Axel successfully outgrew all youth ranks and began his senior career at hometown club Standard Liège with his father becoming his agent.
 Axel made 183 appearances and scoring 42 goals while winning five domestic trophies.
 There were two notable moments as far as his rise to fame was concerned.
-First was when he was awarded the Belgian Golden Shoe in 2008.
+The first was when he was awarded the Belgian Golden Shoe in 2008.